 With that said, the first step is to add your social media profiles to WordPress and let Google know about them.
 With AIOSEO, you can add up to 11 social media profiles, which will help you cover most social networks.

-AIOSEO is a complete WordPress SEO plugin, which lets you optimize your content for search engines and increase rankings with just a few clicks.
+AIOSEO is a complete WordPress SEO plugin that lets you optimize your content for search engines and increase rankings with just a few clicks.
 It gives you access to all the powerful SEO tools and features you need to boost your SEO and dominate the search results.

 To get started, simply navigate to Social Networks in the All in One SEO menu, and click on the Social Profiles tab.